python-cffi/cffi/doc/source/index.rst

 ownership, so you must keep it alive.
 As soon as you forget it, then the casted pointer will point to garbage.)

-.. versionchanged:: 0.2
-   Allocating a new struct also returns an owning pointer object.
-   But --- as an exception to the above rule --- dereferencing this particular pointer object also returns an *owning* struct object.
-   This is done for cases where you really want to have a struct object but don't have any convenient place to keep the original pointer object alive.

 The cdata objects support mostly the same operations as in C: you can read or write from pointers, arrays and structures.
 Dereferencing a pointer is done usually in C with the syntax ``*p``, which is not valid